parashardhapola/scarf/docs/source/api.rst

 ----------------

 This class extends GraphDataStore by providing methods for mapping/ projection of cells from one DataStore onto another.
-It also contains the methods reuqired for label transfer, mapping score generation and co-embedding.
+It also contains the methods required for label transfer, mapping score generation and co-embedding.

 .. autoclass:: scarf.datastore.MappingDatastore
     :members: